-Nestled within the leafy suburbs of fast growing Nairobi is the Trademark Hotel, an urban chic 215-roomed business hotel inspired by the cultural and creative renaissance of the Kenyan capital.
-It’s comfortable, it’s convenient and serves up access to a wide variety of dining and entertainment options for the upwardly mobile and creatively inspired guest.
+Nestled within the leafy suburbs of fast-growing Nairobi is the Trademark Hotel, an urban chic 215-roomed business hotel inspired by the cultural and creative renaissance of the Kenyan capital.
+It’s comfortable, and convenient, and provides access to a wide variety of dining and entertainment options for the upwardly mobile and creatively inspired guest.

-People watching from a lobby of a hotel in a new city will tell you plenty about a people and the locale, and so true to form; this was going to be my experience at the Trademark Hotel, located adjacent to the Village Market in Gigiri.
-My check in was just after lunch time, and so there was a buzz of activity from a combination of other guests enjoying casual chatter in the eclectic seating areas that form the open-spaced lobby area, coupled with others that were visiting the premise, perhaps for an afternoon of roof-top drinks, meetings, or a hearty lunch at any one of the onsite restaurants.
+People watching from a hotel lobby in a new city will tell you plenty about the people and the locale, and so true to form; this was going to be my experience at the Trademark Hotel, located adjacent to the Village Market in Gigiri.
+My check-in was just after lunchtime, and so there was a buzz of activity from a combination of other guests enjoying casual chatter in the eclectic seating areas that form the open-spaced lobby area, coupled with others that were visiting the premise, perhaps for an afternoon of roof-top drinks, meetings, or a hearty lunch at any one of the onsite restaurants.

-Fine lines, earth tones and artwork stood out for me; plenty of African inspired art and a standout floor to ceiling bookshelf holding décor pieces and what seemed like hardback publications with pages packed with history.
-Upon check-in, I was guided to my room on the 6th floor, a Trademark King room designed with the business traveller in mind.
-Chic, yet minimalist, with a spacious working station, generous closet space, an open-to-room shower, standard coffee and tea amenities and views of the lively Village Market below, with plenty of greenery on the horizon.
+Fine lines, earth tones, and artwork stood out for me; plenty of African-inspired art and a standout floor-to-ceiling bookshelf holding décor pieces and what seemed like hardback publications with pages packed with history.
+Upon check-in, I was guided to my room on the 6th floor, a Trademark King room designed with the business traveler in mind.
+Chic, yet minimalist, with a spacious working station, generous closet space, an open-to-room shower, standard coffee, and tea amenities, views of the lively Village Market below, and plenty of greenery on the horizon.
 Because my stay was in every sense a working one, my room would make for solid productivity during the day and sound sleep by night.

 Trademark culinary immersion

-Its commonplace for me to opt for room service when I travel, largely because the time spent alone when travelling alone, is often used to catch with my tribe at home and churn out work-in-progress reports and things.
+It’s commonplace for me to opt for room service when I travel, largely because the time spent alone when traveling alone, is often used to catch up with my tribe at home and churn out work-in-progress reports and things.
 The minimalist in-room design led me to believe that I was going to have limited options to choose from the in-dining menu.
-Selections turned out to be hearty, flavoursome, and plentiful, a treat when accompanied with a glass of wine at the end of a long day.
+Selections turned out to be hearty, flavorsome, and plentiful, a treat when accompanied by a glass of wine at the end of a long day.

 Around Trademark Hotel

 Trademark Hotel is in fact located within East Africa’s largest shopping complex and recreating facility – Village Market, which boasts 250 retail and service outlets, 42 restaurants, a trampoline park, and a wealth of entertainment options for the entire family.
-Adjoining Village Market is Trademark Hotel’s sister property Tribe Hotel, a five-star boutique hotel that houses the award-winning Kaya Spa, Jiko Restaurant and Nest Rooftop Lounge and Martini Bar.
+Adjoining Village Market is Trademark Hotel’s sister property Tribe Hotel, a five-star boutique hotel that houses the award-winning Kaya Spa, Jiko Restaurant, Nest Rooftop Lounge, and Martini Bar.

-Conferencing facilities are plentiful at Trademark Hotel, with space and configurations to create the perfect ambience for any type of event, from baby and bridal showers, corporate seminars and workshops, weddings and more, comfortably accommodating up to 550 guests.
-The key word with Trademark Hotel event facilities is “innovation”, with the team going the extra mile to curate a truly dynamic yet uniquely minimalist experience, married with functionality, design and seamless integration.
+Conferencing facilities are plentiful at Trademark Hotel, with space and configurations to create the perfect ambiance for any type of event, from baby and bridal showers to corporate seminars and workshops, weddings, and more, comfortably accommodating up to 550 guests.
+The key word with Trademark Hotel event facilities is “innovation”, with the team going the extra mile to curate a truly dynamic yet uniquely minimalist experience, married with functionality, design, and seamless integration.

 A stay at Trademark Hotel also awards you the opportunity to earn loyalty points under the Marriott Bonvoy rewards program, granting you access to rewards at properties the world over through point exchanges.